sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Problem Statement
-In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner after doing extensive research I found out that any data based on epidemic curve
+In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner after doing extensive research I found out that any data based on epidemic(COVID-19), pandemic(MERS) and/or outbreak (measles) will not be best suited for any

 This project seeks to forecast number of people infected and number of